DirtWithWaterz/midscroll-patched/README.md

 TOGGLE_MODE = true
 GHOST_CURSOR = true
 ```
+Note that the packaged .conf may differ and only those two keys must be set.

 Permissions must stay root-owned and not group/world-writable (otherwise the
 daemon ignores the file):